-Companies in the financial services sector are increasingly focussing on their genuine core skills, i.e. production of financial services products, support and information services, specialist consulting and sales expertise.
-In this market environment, the MLP Financial Holding Group makes use of external partners for activities that are not part of its core business.
+Companies operating in the financial services sector are focusing on their core expertise, i.e. producing financial services products, support and information services and specialist consulting and sales expertise.
+In this market environment, MLP Financial Holding Group makes use of external partners for activities that are not part of its core business.
 Based on Germany's "MaRisk" minimum risk management requirements, key outsourcing activities are incorporated into risk management within the standard scope of risk controlling and management processes with continuous risk identification, assessment, control and reporting (outsourcing analysis).